tangentsoft/pidp8i/doc/os8-run.md

     os8 PAL8 RKB1:RL0.BN<RKA1:RL0.PA

-However, an separate pal8 command was created to enable richer parsing of errors when no listing file is created.
-This decision is currently under review, and the `pal8` command may go away in a subsequent version of `os8-run`.
-For now, two forms of the `pal8` command are supported with an unreasonable number of limitations:
+However, an separate pal8 command was created to enable richer display of errors.
+For now, two forms of the `pal8` command are supported with the following limitations:

 `pal8` _os8-bn-spec_ `<` _os8-pa-spec_ options_spec